 Alternatively, all publications are listed in chronological order on my CV; selected conference papers are available through the Social Science Research Network; and selections from my books are available here.

 Stuart Soroka, Patrick Fournier, Lilach Nir and John Hibbing.
 N.d.
-“Psychophysiology in the Study of Political Communication: An Expository Study of Individual-Level Variation in Negativity Biases,”forthcoming in Political Communication.
+“Psychophysiology in the Study of Political Communication: An Expository Study of Individual-Level Variation in Negativity Biases,” currently online in Political Communication.

 Christopher Wlezien and Stuart Soroka.
 N.d.
-“Mass Media and Electoral Preferences during the 2016 Presidential Election,” forthcoming in Political Behavior.
+“Mass Media and Electoral Preferences during the 2016 Presidential Election,” currently online in Political Behavior.

 Stuart Soroka and Christopher Wlezien.
 N.d.
-"Tracking the Coverage of Public Policy in Mass Media," forthcoming in the Policy Studies Journal.
+"Tracking the Coverage of Public Policy in Mass Media," currently online in the Policy Studies Journal.

 Stuart Soroka, Mark Daku, Dan Hiaeshutter-Rice, Lauren Guggenheim and Josh Pasek.
 2017.
 "Negativity and Positivity Biases in Economic News Coverage: Traditional Versus Social Media."
-Communication Research, currently in Firstview.
+Communication Research 45(7): 1078-1098.

 Christopher Wlezien, Stuart Soroka and Dominik Stecula.
 2017.
 “A Cross-National Analysis of the Causes and Consequences of Economic News,” Social Science Quarterly 98(3): 1010-1025.

 Eran Amsalem, Tamir Sheafer, Stefaan Walgrave, Peter John Loewen and Stuart Soroka.
 2017.
-"Media Motivation and Elite Rhetoric in Comparative Perspective," Political Communication, currently in Firstview.
+"Media Motivation and Elite Rhetoric in Comparative Perspective," Political Communication 34(3): 385-403.

 Stuart Soroka, Peter Loewen, Patrick Founier and Daniel Rubenson.
 2016.
 "The Impact of News Photos on Support for Military Action," Political Communication 33(4): 563-582.